How to Choose the Right Size Breast Flange

 A final note

 Finding and using the correct size flange is important to ensure your pumping experience is as successful and comfortable as possible.
 Spending time to determine your flange size will go a long way toward helping you meet and exceed your breastfeeding and pumping goals.
-If you have questions about the size of your flange fit or pumping, reach out to support.
+If you have questions about your flange fit, pumping, and more, check out our breast pump education resources.
+For additional support, reach out to a lactation provider in your area.

 Still looking for a breast pump?
 We can help you get your free breast pump through insurance!